Potato Chickpea Coconut Curry

 I am a huge curry fan and was craving something with coconut milk, lots of veggies, but hearty and comforting to warm me up from the inside out.

 This easy, one-skillet curry that’s ready in 30 minutes was absolutely perfect.
 I had all the ingredients on hand between my fridge and pantry.

-The curry includes:
+The chickpea potato curry recipe includes:

 - Olive or Coconut Oil

 - Sweet Vidalia Onions

 - Red Bell Pepper